typesense/typesense-website/docs-site/content/guide/faqs.md

 Providers like [LetsEncrypt](https://letsencrypt.org) offer free SSL certificates.

+### I see an HTTP 503, "Not Ready or Lagging".
+Why?

+If you see an HTTP 503 during writes, that is due to Typesense's built-in backpressure mechanism.
+This section talks about how to [Handle these HTTP 503s](./syncing-data-into-typesense.md#handling-http-503s).

+If you see an HTTP 503 after a restart, see [below](#i-restarted-typesense-and-im-now-seeing-an-http-503-why).

 ### I restarted Typesense, and I'm now seeing an HTTP 503.
 Why?

 Typesense is an in-memory data store.
 When you restart the Typesense process, we read the data that was previously sent into Typesense (and stored on disk as a backup) and use it to re-build the in-memory indices.